 With so many vanities available today, it’s easy to find one that will suit your space without calling in a cabinet maker, and in some cases, the quality is much better.
 Take our PVC vanities, for instance.
 Our Courtney, Brianna and Tianna Vanities are modern in design and are manufactured to be 100% waterproof – this is something a custom vanity cannot offer.

-With vanities starting at a very low $265.00, there are certainly good savings to avail by following this tip in your bathroom renovation.
+With vanities starting at a very low $265.00, there are certainly good savings to avail yourself of by following this tip in your bathroom renovation.

 Opt for a Floor Waste Over a Channel Waste

-Another easy way to save a few Bob on a bathroom renovation is to choose a floor waste over a floor channel waste.
-Yes, floor channel wastes are more modern, but they are more expensive to buy, and they’re more expensive for your tiler to install.
+Another easy way to save a few Bob on a bathroom renovation is to choose floor waste over floor channel waste.
+Yes, floor channel wastes are more modern, but they are more expensive to buy and more expensive for your tiler to install.